 It is possible (in rare cases) for a recipient to click an email without opening it if they click a link before the email loads completely.
 Because of this, when you set up a segment of customers that did not open an email, always include both open and click filters.
 This ensures that you capture any users that were tracked as having clicked but not opened the message.

 Klaviyo tracks click activity by adding unique tracking information to each URL.
-As a result, when hovering over a link in a Klaviyo email, you may see the URL begin with the following:
+As a result, when hovering over a link in a Klaviyo email, you may see the URL begin with the example below.
+Note that this may look slightly different depending on if your account has dedicated click tracking setup.

 If you see multiple opens or clicks attributed to a particular recipient, this can mean that they forwarded the email to someone else, or that they simply opened/clicked the email multiple times.